-Above photo: Left to right: Dr. Keith Block, my wife and me holding our copy of Dr. Block’s book, Life Over Cancer at The Block Center for Integrative Cancer Treatment in Skokie, Illinois April of this year.
+Above photo: Left to right: Dr. Keith Block, my wife and me (holding our copy of Dr. Block’s book, Life Over Cancer) at The Block Center for Integrative Cancer Treatment in Skokie, Illinois April 2013.

-*In her quarterly high resolution CT scan in December 2012 the thirty some lesions on her lungs started to show shrinkage.
+*In her quarterly high resolution CT scan in December 2012 the thirty some lesions on her lungs started to shrink.

 *In her high resolution CT scan in March 2013 many of the lesions had almost completely disappeared.